Heartburn For Days In A Row: Causes & Treatment.

 Discuss the issue with your doctor if you have persistent heartburn that is not responding to treatment.

 8- Stress and anxiety.

-A recent study in the journal of gastroenterology linked persistent heartburn to increased levels of anxiety and stress.
+A recent study in the Journal of Gastroenterology linked persistent heartburn to increased anxiety and stress levels.

 There is no solid evidence that anxiety increases stomach acid or reflux events.
 However, anxiety and stress may alter pain thresholds, making you more sensitive to pain.

 Persistent heartburn for days or weeks can result from conditions other than GERD and GERD-like conditions.